 Pablo Picasso on Creativity, “Good artists copy, great artists steal.”

-This quote by Pablo Picasso was said to be a favorite of Steve Jobs who famously borrowed the concept of the Macintosh computer from a similar device that was shown to him at Xerox’s Palo Alto Research Center.
+This quote by Pablo Picasso was a favorite of Steve Jobs who said he “stole” the concept of the Macintosh computer from a similar device that was shown to him at Xerox’s Palo Alto Research Center.

 As you can see in the the following two examples from Picasso, stealing really means taking something as a starting point, then using your creativity to transform it and synthesize it into something new.

 You can learn other creative tricks by watching the TEDxSedona titled, “Creativity is the #1 Skill to Survive in the 21st Century.”

 Left image: “L’infante Marie Marguerite (1653)”, by Velazquez.
 Right image: “L’infante Marie Marguerite (1957)” by Picasso.
 Translation: “The infant”